brandonjanssen/Brandon-Janssen/README.md

 # Brandon Janssen
 **`Jack of all Trades (Linux Enthusiast)`**

 I currently reside in Philippines, and i'm a Jack of all Trades.
 I enjoy building and customizing Linux desktop.
-Crypto, Web3 and coding  have become a passion in the last couple of years.
+Block-Chain, Web3 and coding  have become a passion in the last couple of years.

 <p align="left">
   <!--    <a href="https://www.youtube.com/c/fknight?sub_confirmation=1">